 Throughout history, Cathedrals have been a sacred space, of healing and solace.
 They have offered a haven for prayer, for reflection, for remembering, for commemoration and for celebration.
 Here in St Davids, people have felt the nearness of God, and the touch of God’s compassionate love, in their joys and in their sorrows, for over 14 centuries.

-The Dean and Chapter of St Davids Cathedral are delighted that we can once again open for individual private prayer.
+The Dean and Chapter of St Davids Cathedral are delighted that we can once again open for Sunday Worship and for general visitng and individual private prayer through the rest of the week.
 We look forward to welcoming you, and pray that here you may find God’s comfort, strength, and all else that you need during these continuing challenging times.
 May he answer your prayers for yourself, for those you care for, and for all that is on your heart and mind.

 Our staff have been working hard to help you feel safe as you enter, and keep you safe while you are here.

 Our arrangements are now a little bit different.
 We have a signposted one-way system through the Cathedral, and some areas remain closed for general visiting.
 The Refectory reopens from 3 August.

 Research and other queries for the Library can be sent to firstname.lastname@example.org.

 Additional information for those coming to our Sunday Services can be found by clicking on the following link Note for Those Coming to Church in Coronavirus Times